realm/realm-js/examples/rn-connection-and-error/README.md

 To modify the [log level and logger](https://www.mongodb.com/docs/realm/sdk/react-native/logging/#std-label-react-native-logging) used by Realm, we use `Realm.setLogLevel()` and `Realm.setLogger()` in [App.tsx](./frontend/app/App.tsx).

 For the App Services logs, you can also choose to [forward the logs to a service](https://www.mongodb.com/docs/atlas/app-services/activity/forward-logs/).
 To read more about monitoring app activity, please see the [docs](https://www.mongodb.com/docs/atlas/app-services/activity/).

+### Tying Custom User Data to Collection Rules

+When a new user is created, their [custom user data](https://www.mongodb.com/docs/realm/sdk/react-native/manage-users/custom-user-data/#std-label-react-native-access-custom-user-data) document automatically gets updated to include the ID of the first store in the collection (or a new store if it doesn't exist).
+The `Store`, `Kiosk`, and `Product` collections have [rules](#set-data-access-permissions) set to only be accessible if the user's `storeId` field matches the corresponding field in each model.
+There is a [function](#add-an-atlas-function) that can be triggered via the UI to switch the store for the current user.
+Updating the custom user data and refreshing the session will trigger a client reset, which will automatically update the UI with the newly selected store.

+To switch store in the application, after creating a new user and viewing the store page, one can press `Trigger Store Change`, which will call the `switchStore` function.
+At this point the UI will not be updated, as a refresh of both the session and the current user's custom data must be performed.
+To do this, press `Refresh Access Token/User Data`.
+The refresh of the session will update the rules in the backend and the refresh of the custom user data will update the UI with the correct store ID.

+If the refresh of the session does not happen automatically, one can either press `Refresh Session` or click `Disconnect` followed by `Reconnect`.
+If this is done without refreshing the user data, no store will be shown as the rules will be updated to the new store, but the UI will not be updated with the new store ID.

+> Switching stores in this way (i.e. by modifying permissions via custom user data) is
+> demonstrated here for developers who currently have such a use case.
+Normally, this
+> can simply be achieved by updating the subscriptions used on the client (e.g. only
+> subscribing to a store with a specific ID).

 ## Getting Started